sangamesh27/100-days-of-code/log.md

  **Thoughts**: I do seem to understand things for basic things now.
 I am not struggling as of now since it's basic concepts which I am learning now.

  **Link to work**: will update once I built a good UI for it.

+### Day 1: 6th March 2025

+**Today's progress**: Learnt about DOM and completed the Todo app

+**Thoughts**: I am understanding things but there are few parts where I get stuck although I was near the solution it was me not knowing few things on how to implement which was stopping me apart from that there was no problem in learning new things.

+**Link to work**: will update once I built a good UI for it